Cathedral of Chihuahua: Style and architecture

+Little remains of the Jardine or Hook and Hastings organs, the present facade was built locally in 1957 to duplicate the earlier facade which was destroyed by termites.
+The 1960 organ which was assembled by Alfredo Wolburg, the Mexico representative for E F Walcker, has as the upper manual enclosed division the pipes and mechanism from a three manual Robert Morton organ which was originally installed in a Mexico City movie theatre (the voicing of which suffered greatly during its installation in Chihuahua by Wolburg's lack of understanding of the orchestral style of organ building), the lower manual is on standard Walcker chests that appear to have been new in 1960, as was the console, with a mix of new and old pipework.
+The organ is still functional, however is in very fragile condition and about 20 years past when it probably should have been rebuilt.

 The Blessed Sacrament Chapel, of baroque and rococo design, is reached by a door in the south side of the nave.
 The sculpture above the entrance depicts Our Lady of Regla and her supplicants, Ss Francis of Assisi and Rita of Cascia, the patrons of the city, above the Hebrews Shadrach, Meshach and Abednego in the fiery furnace (see illustration below).
 The Sacred Art Museum is located in the crypt, adjacent to the tombs of the past prelates of the archdiocese.
 It displays a collection of paintings by such known Colonial-era artists as Miguel Cabrera, José de Alcíbar, José de Páez and Antonio de Torres; portraits of Pope John Paul II and the prelates of Chihuahua are represented as well.
 The throne that the Pope used during his 1990 Mass in Chihuahua and the large and ornate former archbishops cathedra and canopy are on display, as are contemporary paintings of the cathedral and several life-sized statues of the saints, some of which are two centuries old.